-Before we start: No, this blog post is NOT sponsored by Microsoft!
+Before we start: No, this blog post is NOT sponsored by Microsoft to talk about Office 365!
 In fact, I never got any sponsoring offers so far….(ok, not entirely true, I actually got some 1 or 2…but those were more of the category “you better don´t do this”).

 When you hear the word “Microsoft Office” I guess most people in business relate this to: